ErwindeGelder/ScenarioDomainModel/README.md

 please refer to the following publication:

 E. de Gelder, J.-P. Paardekooper, A. Khabbaz Saberi, H. Elrofai, O. Op den Camp,
-J. Ploeg, L. Friedmann, and B. De Schutter, "Ontology for Scenarios for the Assessment of Automated Vehicles", 2019. *In preparation.*
+S. Kraines, J. Ploeg, and B. De Schutter, "Towards an Ontology for Scenario Definition for the Assessment of Automated Vehicles: An Object-Oriented Framework", 2020. *In preparation.*

 More details on the terms and definitions can also be found in the aforementioned publication.